cristoferz/ezhome/devices/JSON_LADDER.md

 ### Math Comparators
 Math comparators are the "if" on Ladder logics for numeric values.
-Their objective is just affect the resulting rungCondition, not altering any memory address.
+Their objective is just affect the resulting rungCondition, not altering any memory addresses.
 An example of usage follows:

     { "Comparator": {
        "type": ">=",